in-tents/Solarpunk-or-Bust/README.md

 # Solarpunk-or-Bust
-## Phase 1
+## Goal
-food is a human right if we decide to make it so

-## Solarpunk Governance Theory Project
+Define Solarpunk Governanance Theory & Models
-Is government that works for 100% of a group possible?
+Devise implementation for DAOs interested in adopting models

 ## This is clearly a work in progress.
 I am building the philosophy and theory, which is not the same things as the science.